-We’re not in the business of training dogs, and true education consists not just of learning a set of tricks but instead learning the spirit of inquiry, the true meaning of freedom and responsibility, and the empowerment that comes with determination and hard work.
+True education consists of learning the spirit of inquiry, the true meaning of freedom and responsibility, and the empowerment that comes with determination and hard work.
 Youth Initiative’s approach to creating character in community doesn’t stop at academic excellence.
 Students at YIHS learn the skills necessary to be good workers, good citizens, and good people.
 We’ve built these skills into every single day at YIHS.
 Here’s how:

 Students are an integral part of the everyday and long-range functions of the school.
-This is not the student council you remember from high school that lobbied for more magazines in the library.
-Students are full voting members of every committee, they work hand in hand with parents and faculty to ensure the smooth operation of the school, the continuing development of our curriculum, and are even members of our Board of Trustees.
+Students are full voting members of every committee, including the Board of Trustees.
 Students learn by watching their more experienced counterparts and know that their input and their actions make a real, immediate difference in the quality of their own education.
 When students leave this school they have developed an intuitive sense of the way that an organization is run, the importance of accountability, the value of leadership, and the necessity of cooperation.

 YIHS encourages students to follow their passions.
-Students in good standing are able to pursue courses of study with the approval of the Independent Study committee.
-Students design and evaluate their own class under the tutelage of a mentor and then present their work to the Independent Study committee for a final grade.
-This process allows YIHS to maintain academic excellence while allowing students to study subjects as varied as Japanese, Survival Skills, Songwriting, Marine Biology, and many more.
+Students in good standing are able to pursue courses of study by proposing and gaining approval of a fully developed curriculum.
+Students design and evaluate their own class under the tutelage of a mentor or mentors and have explored subjects as varied as Arabic, Marine Biology, Social Dance, and Entrepreneurship.

 The Pass/Fail Philosophy